‘Destitution’ is usually defined as extreme poverty, when people cannot provide for themselves.

 When an asylum application is turned down, people who have no right to appeal become ‘refused asylum seekers’.
 At this point, they lose their asylum support and cannot work, or access mainstream benefits and housing.
 This situation is known as having ‘no recourse to public funds’ (NRPF).

 Those who remain in the country face destitution until they manage to re-engage with the asylum system or find another route to status.
-Life is extremely difficult and risks of exploitation are high.
+Life is extremely difficult and the risks of exploitation are high.
 Without charity support or community networks, people struggle to survive.